UNITES-Lab/VPNs/README.md

 bash vpns_resnet50_tiny_imagenet.sh
 ```

-Please change the network and dataset in .sh file to run more experiments.
+Please change the network and dataset in `vpns.sh` file to run more experiments.

 # 4. Checkpoints

+We provide some best checkpoints of VPNs pruning here.

 | Network+Dataset | 40% sparsity | 60% sparsity | 70% sparsity |
 | :----------: | :----------: | :----------: | :----------: |